SangHoon-Yoon/Personal-academic-website/content/home/experience.md

     location: Montreal, QC
     date_start: '2020-02-01'
     date_end: '2020-04-30'
-    description: Assist with data acquisition and analyses for a project in collaboration with Judo Canada
+    description: Assist with data acquisition and analysis for a project in collaboration with Judo Canada

 design:
   columns: '2'